 School holidays in Russia vary according to what type of school your child attends.
 If you are a parent that lives and works in Russia, you will need to check with your child’s school for exact dates so that you can plan accordingly.
 State schools in Russia have a break in each of the four seasons plus an additional break in February for first graders.
 International schools have slightly different timetables.
 All schools also have additional days off throughout the year for nationally observed holidays and school-related events.

 This guide cover all the essentials about school holidays in Russia, and includes the following:

 School holidays in Russia

-Privately run international schools can set their own school holidays in Russia.
-Most follow a similar pattern of breaks – autumn, winter, spring and summer – with the main differences being:
+Privately run international schools in Russia can set their own school holidays.
+Most follow a similar pattern of breaks – autumn, winter, spring, and summer – with the main differences being:

 - Longer winter break: Russia follows the Orthodox Christmas calendar which celebrates Christmas Day on 7 January (Gregorian calendar).
 State schools typically don’t break up until the end of December.
 International schools usually close a few days before 25 December.

 - Different dates for all breaks: Some international schools also have shorter autumn and spring breaks.